chenzhuo1011/libri_css/README.md

     ```
     This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result.sorted.
 If you want to use your own ASR system, you may skip this step.

-    Also you might want to change the permission of intermediate files before you exit the PyKaldi2 Docker environment by Ctrl-d, as by default files generated within the Docker environment are owned by root.
+    Also you might want to change the permission of intermediate files before you exit the PyKaldi2 Docker environment, as by default files generated within the Docker environment are owned by root.
     ```
     chmod -R 777 $EXPROOT
     ```